Didier-Lane/makefile-base/docs/clean.md

 ## Clean

-The [clean recipe](../make/clean.mk) is responsible for removing the project generated files that are not meant to be staged by git.
+The `clean` [target] is responsible for removing the project generated files that are not meant to be staged by git.

-By default it removes only the [`.env`](./env.md) file from the project.
+By default it removes only the [`.env`] file from the project.

 This can be customized with the Make variable `CLEAN_COMMAND` from a Makefile.